-After 20 years, you have the option of having your premiums returned to you through your policy’s accumulated cash value.
+With this return of premium life insurance policy, after 20 years, you have the option of having your premiums returned to you through your policy’s accumulated cash value.

-Like other accidental death plans, this policy only goes into effect in the event that the policyholder dies as the result of a qualifying accident.
+Like other accidental death life insurance plans, this policy only goes into effect in the event that the policyholder dies as the result of a qualifying accident.
 The Protector AD product may best be suited for those with a high-risk occupation, or those with dangerous hobbies (e.g., hang-gliding).